Home

 Weather

-BOYCE-HOLLAND SPAY
+THE BOYCE-HOLLAND SPAY

 The Boyce-Holland spay for dogs or cats is an innovative, minimally invasive technique which utilizes a surgical wound of only 1/2 inch long.
 There are no external sutures to be removed, and there are no special wound-care instructions.
 In some cases, minor swelling, redness or a slight discharge may be noted, which may be simply treated with a triple antibiotic ointment.
 Recovery time is minimal, and there are usually no complications; however we will gladly attend to any which may arise, free of charge.